Stevie Wonder’s Trail to Braille

 But it wasn’t always that easy.

-The little boy who would grow up to be Stevie Wonder was born Steveland Morris in Saginaw, Michigan in May 1950.
+The little boy who would grow up to be Stevie Wonder was born Stevland Morris in Saginaw, Michigan in May 1950.
 Born premature, he was hustled into an incubator in the hospital’s nursery ward.
 Doctors knew the incubators provided vital warmth and oxygen and dramatically improved an infant’s chance at survival, but what they did not know was that too much oxygen could damage the baby’s eyes.
-And Steveland would be one of many thousands who would emerge from the experience blind.
+And Stevland would be one of many thousands who would emerge from the experience blind.

 Traditionally, kids who were blind had attended residential schools, but by the mid-20th century, larger cities had created day school programs.
 By that time living in Detroit, with his mother Lula and five brothers and sisters, Stevie attended Fitzgerald Elementary, the public school that hosted students with visual impairments.
 But he had attendance problems.
 Even as a boy of twelve, Stevie had been discovered by the hitmakers at Motown Records, and he, and his mother, were in trouble with the Detroit Public School System, for truancy.